 So, you’re having a baby and you want to find the perfect birth provider.
 For the last century doctors were the only option a woman had or even knew of with more than 95% of births taking place in the hospital.
 Today’s woman, however, has midwives and she has CHOICES.

 Years ago you would have been opening a big fat can of worms by telling your friend and family you were choosing a midwife for your birth, but today, the midwife-led maternity care that’s so common in Europe is now rising throughout America.
-Midwifery care is now responsible for Now, birthing with a midwife isn’t just a choice.
+Birthing with a midwife isn’t just a choice.
 Given the studies and birth stories out there, it’s finally being seen as a smart choice.

 But as great as midwives are proving to be, finding your perfect birth provider may still take contemplation and a little “midwife shopping.”
 When you’re meeting with potential midwives and getting referrals from other mothers, we have come up with a list of 9 very important things to consider while you’re shopping around.